aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/randomness_api_v0_config.md

 ## Function `set_for_next_epoch`

-This can be called by on-chain governance to update <code>RequiredGasDeposit</code> for the next epoch.
+This can be called by on&#45;chain governance to update <code>RequiredGasDeposit</code> for the next epoch.

 <pre><code>public fun set_for_next_epoch(framework: &amp;signer, gas_amount: option::Option&lt;u64&gt;)<br/></code></pre>